nats-io/nats-site/content/support.md

 One of the lead corporate stewards of NATS.io, offers two enterprise-grade offerings.

-- [NGS](https://synadia.com/ngs) - A global, multi-cloud, multi-geo and extensible connectivity fabric for messaging, streaming, pub/sub and JetStream data persistence.
-NGS is powered by NATS.io and fully managed by Synadia.
+- [Synadia Cloud](https://www.synadia.com/cloud) - A global, multi-cloud, multi-geo and extensible connectivity fabric for messaging, streaming, pub/sub, key-value, and object storage services.
+Synadia Cloud is powered by NATS.io and fully managed by Synadia.
-- [Synadia Control Plane](https://www.synadia.com/control-plane) - Connect and manage all your application and data, on premise, in the cloud, and at the edge – fully supported by Synadia and its world-class team of NATS experts.
+- [Synadia Platform](https://www.synadia.com/control-plane) - An all-in-one control plane for your NATS infrastructure, designed, built, and supported by Synadia.
+Available via self-hosted or [managed cloud](https://www.synadia.com/#managedcloud) deployment options.

 Includes:
 * Expert support for your NATS deployment by the core contributors and maintainers of NATS.io.